 Combining Venetoclax and TKI in Ph-Positive Advanced Myeloid Leukemias

-The combination of venetoclax and a tyrosine kinase inhibitor (TKI) may improve outcomes in some patients with aggressive Philadelphia chromosome (Ph)-positive advanced myeloid leukemias—including acute myeloid leukemia (AML) and chronic myeloid leukemia (CML) in myeloid blast phase—according to a retrospective study published in Acta Haematologica by Nicholas J. Short, MD, of The University of Texas MD Anderson Cancer Center, and colleagues.
+The combination of venetoclax and a tyrosine kinase inhibitor (TKI) may improve outcomes in some patients with aggressive Philadelphia chromosome (Ph)-positive advanced myeloid leukemias—including chronic myeloid leukemia (CML) in myeloid blast phase and acute myeloid leukemia (AML)—according to a retrospective study published in Acta Haematologica.

 Of 15 evaluable patients, the overall response rate was 60%: 1 complete remission, 6 complete remissions with incomplete hematologic recovery, 1 morphologic leukemia-free state, and 1 partial response.
 The overall response rate was higher in patients with CML in myeloid blast phase than in those with Philadelphia chromosome–positive AML (75% vs. 43%, respectively), and the median overall survival was 10.9 months and 2.0 months, respectively.
-Of note, the two patients in the AML cohort who achieved a complete response or a complete response with incomplete hematologic recovery had the highest proportion of baseline Philadelphia chromosome–positive metaphases and BCR-ABL1 polymerase chain reaction when compared with nonresponders.
+The authors noted that achieving a complete response or complete response with incomplete hematologic recovery was associated with higher baseline Philadelphia chromosome–positive metaphases and BCR-ABL1 polymerase chain reaction when compared with nonresponders.

 “This is the first report of clinical activity of this rational combination in a retrospective cohort of patients,” noted the investigators.
 They believe that further evaluation of such combination regimens is warranted in these poor-risk populations.